justb4/justobjects.nl/content/drafts/index.md

 [FOSS4G Buenos Aires][36] needs special mention.
 As an online conference, apart from amazing content, I was very impressed with the technical and organizational setup.
 Even the social events were fun to join.
-Folks are tired of Zoom, Teams, etc but the FOSS4G LOC had introduced tools like Work Adventure and StreamYard to enable more "cozyness".
+Folks are tired of Zoom, Teams, etc but the FOSS4G LOC had introduced tools like [Work Adventure](https://workadventu.re/) and [StreamYard](https://streamyard.com/) (also used by OSgeo.nl in Big Geo Show) to enable more "cozyness".
 Offcourse nothing can replace a real event, but this came close.
 The Gala Dinner was really fun!

 Jody Garnett words it very well in his Tweet:

 {{< a-img data-href="https://mobile.twitter.com/jodygarnett/status/1444022337968295938" data-src="/uploads/2022/foss4g/thankyou.png" data-caption="Thank You!" >}}

-Not to forget, always in hearts: Malena Libman (1983-2021).
+Never forget, always in our hearts: Malena Libman (1983-2021).
 FOSS4G 2021 was also a conference dedicated to, and in memory of, Malena Libman.
 She was a pillar of the FOSS4G community and a leading organizer of this conference.